contato@taxup.com.br São Paulo · Rio de Janeiro · Brasília

 • STF Theme 69 (RE 574.706, 2017, modulated 2021) — Century Thesis.
 ICMS exclusion from PIS/COFINS base.
 For manufacturers in non-cumulative regime, retroactive recovery available since March 2017 modulation date;

-• Tax Reform 2026—2033 transition — IPI being replaced by CBS, ICMS by IBS.
+• Tax Reform 2026—2033 transition — IPI cut to zero (except the Manaus Free Trade Zone) without being extinguished, PIS/COFINS replaced by CBS, ICMS by IBS.
 Selective Tax (Imposto Seletivo) on tobacco, alcohol, sugary beverages, and high-carbon products.
 Manufacturing supply chains will reorganize as cumulative ICMS-ST cascades are eliminated in favor of full credit IBS/CBS.

 For technical glossary on the federal contributions, see PIS/COFINS; for state-level tax, see ICMS.